Politics of New Hampshire: Women in New Hampshire politics

 Due to New Hampshire's large legislature and the state's history of volunteerism, women have held more political positions in the state than in many others.
 Since 1975, women have made up at least one-quarter of the state legislature.

-The 2008 elections resulted in women holding the majority of seats (13 of the 24) in the New Hampshire Senate, a first for any legislative body in the United States.
+The 2008 elections resulted in women holding 13 of the 24 available seats in the New Hampshire Senate, a first for any legislative body in the United States.

 Following the 2012 elections, New Hampshire had the first all-female congressional delegation in the country, when Carol Shea-Porter and Ann McLane Kuster were elected to the House of Representatives, joining Senators Jeanne Shaheen and Kelly Ayotte, who had been elected in 2008 and 2010, respectively.
 The 2012 election also saw New Hampshire elect its second female governor, Maggie Hassan.

 Following the 2016 elections, New Hampshire had the first all-female, all-Democratic delegation in the country, when Maggie Hassan defeated incumbent Republican senator Kelly Ayotte in the New Hampshire senate race.
 Hassan serves alongside Democratic senator Jeanne Shaheen.
 In the US House, Carol Shea-Porter, a Democrat, defeated incumbent Representative Frank Guinta to represent the 1st Congressional District in New Hampshire again and serving alongside Representative Ann McLane Kuster, a Democrat, who won re-election to represent the 2nd Congressional District.

 New Hampshire has elected two women as Governor, Jeanne Shaheen, and Maggie Hassan.
-A third, Vesta M. Roy, was acting Governor for seven days after the previous Governor fell ill and died.
+A third, Vesta M. Roy, was acting Governor for seven days after the previous Governor Hugh Gallen fell ill and died.

 Libertarian tendencies

-New Hampshire has also been noted for its libertarian tendencies, with its history of social libertarianism and fiscal restraint.
-Residents and politicians alike perennially provide resistance to proposed seat-belt and motorcycle-helmet laws.
-Automobile insurance is optional under normal circumstances.

 The state motto of "Live Free or Die" is another political touchstone.
 In 2006, when welcome signs at the border began to display the marketing slogan, "You're Going to Love It Here," a firestorm erupted and Governor John Lynch acceded to a privately financed effort to erect new signs bearing the state motto.
 In 1997, a comparable firestorm had greeted a new issue of car license plates on which the motto was printed rather than embossed; the design was promptly changed to increase the size of the motto.
 (However, the U.S. Supreme Court had ruled in 1977 that those who object to the motto may tape over or cover up the words, either partially or completely.)

 When Senator Judd Gregg included an earmark in the REAL ID Act to compensate New Hampshire for being the first state to implement the Act in 2007, the state legislature enacted a law calling the Act "contrary and repugnant to" the state and federal Bill of Rights and prohibiting the state executive branch from implementing it.